Oushesh/tennis-count/README.md

      * Next: build a classical filter to optimise the trajectory prediction.
      * How can I reduce the time complexity of detection?
        * Instead of running inference on each frame: propagate the dec
+       * TODO: Handle the case: where we dont see the players.
 #### Report:
      * https://leimao.github.io/blog/Focal-Loss-Explained/
      * Think what to write in the report --> Mention advantage Focal Loss,  ResNet and RetinaNet.